 There is so much confusion out there about cleaning vs. disinfecting your home, here is a comprehensive look at how to clean THEN disinfect your home.

 My husband, Bodhi and I have been doing live Instagram videos on a number of health and wellness topics.
-Last Friday I gave an informative talk on the difference between cleaning and disinfecting, you can watch it by clicking view channel below.
+Last Friday I gave an informative talk on the difference between cleaning and disinfecting, you can watch here.

 If you know me, you know I am a clean freak, and you know I write a lot about cleaning here on The Eco Hub.
 Now more than ever we need to be a little more vigilant about how we clean our homes.